The Major and Concentration in French Language and Literature

 The undergraduate major in French is intended to give students an in-depth familiarity with the language, culture, and literature of France and the French-speaking world.
 It provides an opportunity to continue the study of the literary and cultural issues first discussed in the two principal Core courses, Literature Humanities and Contemporary Civilization, with a greater attention to historical context and textual detail since most works are read and discussed in the original French.

 After completion of the four-semester language requirement students take advanced grammar and composition courses to refine their skills in reading, speaking and writing French.
-They also undertake a comprehensive overview of the development of French literature from the Middle Ages to the present day in a two-semester survey course.
+They also undertake a comprehensive overview of the development of French literature from the Middle Ages to the present day in a two-semester survey course, and France Past and Present, an introduction to major aspects of French history.
 A wide choice of advanced elective courses allows students to explore a variety of intellectual interests, to perfect their critical reading skills, and to master the techniques of close reading.

-The culmination of the undergraduate experience is the one-semester senior seminar, which encourages students to integrate and synthesize their learning.
-The optional senior essay, written under the guidance of a faculty member, provides students with an initiation to scholarly research.
-The senior essay is a requirement for departmental honors.
-It may be written during a student's stay at Reid Hall.
+The culmination of the undergraduate experience is the one-semester senior seminar, in which students have an opportunity to collectively create their own syllabus.
+The optional senior essay, written under the guidance of a faculty member at Columbia or during a student’s semester abroad, provides an initiation to scholarly research.
+The senior essay is a requirement to be eligible for departmental honors.

 Because a direct experience of contemporary French society is an essential part of the program, students are strongly encouraged to spend either a semester or a year at Reid Hall-Columbia University in Paris, where they can take courses that will be credited toward the French major as well as to other majors including History or Art History.
 Qualified students may also take courses directly in the French university system.

-Students interested in French history and civilization, and in the literature and culture of the Francophone world, should consider the major in French and Francophone Studies, also administered by the French Department.
+Students interested in French history and civilization, and in French literature and culture throughout the world, should consider the major in French and Francophone Studies, also administered by the French Department.

 For a Major in French